Edmundworks/fantasy/scraper/plan.md

-create DB of players from players_from_appearances.json
+create DB of players from players_from_appearances.json - done

-populate appearances from appearance_data_normalizedjson
+populate appearances from appearance_data_normalized.json

+do expected cleans

 calculate expected non blanks -